 Make it a Challenge

-Create age-appropriate exercise or activity goals with your child and offer incentive for completing them.
+Create age-appropriate exercise or activity goals with your child and offer incentives for completing them.
 For example, if they meet their goals that week, they get to pick the movie for family movie night.
 Activities could include how many pushups they can do, how quickly they can pick up all their toys and put them away, or how many times they can get through the obstacle course you’ve made.
 Making a game or challenge of it will motivate them to move even more.

 Brave the Outdoors